micmejia/bible-dump/NKJV/Numbers/Num 8.md

 For they _are_ wholly given to Me from among the children of Israel; I have taken them for Myself instead of all who open the womb, the firstborn of all the children of Israel.

 ###### 17
-For all the firstborn among the children of Israel _are_ Mine, _both_ man and beast; on the day that I struck all the firstborn in the land of Egypt I [^c]sanctified them to Myself.
+For all the firstborn among the children of Israel _are_ Mine, _both_ man and beast; on the day that I struck all the firstborn in the land of Egypt I sanctified them to Myself.

 ###### 18
 I have taken the Levites instead of all the firstborn of the children of Israel.